Will there be another financial crisis?

 To reduce the chances of a crisis occurring, it is now the Bank of England’s job to:

 The Bank also carries out “stress tests”.
 These involve looking at a range of “what if” scenarios – such as a sudden downturn in economic conditions – and checking that banks would be able to cope.

 In the event that a large commercial bank did go bust today, the Bank of England now has the powers to deal with the situation in an orderly way.
 Crucially, there would no longer be a need for the UK government to bail-out a failing bank at the expense of taxpayers.
 We also require banks to prepare for their own failure so we can use our powers as quickly and effectively as possible.

 What does the future have in store?

-The vote to leave the European Union in June this year led to a lot of uncertainty surrounding the future of the UK’s trading arrangements.
+The vote to leave the European Union in June 2016 led to a lot of uncertainty surrounding the future of the UK’s trading arrangements.
 The Bank of England cut interest rates and announced other measures to increase the amount of spending in the UK economy, which in turn will boost employment and wages.

 The leave vote jolted financial markets but we have made sure that banks now have substantial financial resources to help them weather this and any future storm.